-- 5.108As no allocated housing site is located more than 2,000m from all services/a town centre, no sites were identified to have potential negative effects.
-All employment sites were identified to have no effect in relation to this objective. - 5.109However, one Gypsy and Traveller site (Land at North Blyth) is expected to have minor negative effects as it is over 2km from the services and facilities considered for this objective.
+5.111As no allocated housing site is located more than 2,000m from all services/a town centre, no sites were identified to have potential negative effects.
+All employment sites were identified to have no effect in relation to this objective.

+5.112However, one Gypsy and Traveller site (Land at North Blyth) is expected to have a minor negative effect as it is over 2km from the services and facilities considered for this objective.
 Given the small size of the site, it is not likely to be possible to provide new services and facilities on-site, therefore BDC should work to ensure that services and facilities are easily accessible from this site via sustainable transport links.